 Eating healthy might not be the most exciting thing to do, but it is an important part of living a long and happy life.
 Eating well-balanced meals can help you stay full for longer periods of time, which will lead to less bingeing later on in the day.
 Healthy eating also provides your body with necessary the nutrients to function properly and boost your immune system.

-The key to eating healthily is making sure your diet contains a balance of foods: vegetables and fruit; protein-rich foods like meats and certain grains; dairy items such as milk, cheese, yogurt and eggs for mineral content; and lipids including omega 3s found in fish oil supplements that are important for brain development.
-You should also limit sweets because they'll make you hungry again soon afterwards if not eaten with other nutritious options, but don't avoid them completely!
+The key to eating healthily is making sure your diet contains a balance of foods: vegetables and fruit; protein-rich foods like meats and certain grains; dairy items such as milk, cheese, yogurt and eggs for mineral content; and lipids including omega 3s found in fish oils that are important for brain development.
+You should also limit sugar, as this can challenge your immune system functions, cause cravings for unhealthy foods, and disrupt healthy energy levels.

 Exercising regularly is a great way to maintain your mental and physical health while boosting your energy levels.
 Without it, you might feel sluggish during the day due to too much sitting for work or school.